apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 Since Reactive Mode is a new, experimental feature, not all features supported by the default scheduler are also available with Reactive Mode (and its adaptive scheduler).
 The Flink community is working on addressing these limitations.

 - **Deployment is only supported as a standalone application deployment**.
-Active resource providers (such as native Kubernetes, YARN or Mesos) are explicitly not supported.
+Active resource providers (such as native Kubernetes, YARN) are explicitly not supported.
 Standalone session clusters are not supported either.
 The application deployment is limited to single job applications.

   The only supported deployment options are [Standalone in Application Mode]({{< ref "docs/deployment/resource-providers/standalone/overview" >}}#application-mode) ([described](#getting-started) on this page), [Docker in Application Mode]({{< ref "docs/deployment/resource-providers/standalone/docker" >}}#application-mode-on-docker) and [Standalone Kubernetes Application Cluster]({{< ref "docs/deployment/resource-providers/standalone/kubernetes" >}}#deploy-application-cluster).